 Accidents in Miami can have serious consequences.
 There are few injuries that are more devastating than amputation.
 Losing a limb can be incredibly painful and prevent you from living your life.
 The emotional trauma of your accident will only make things worse.

 While money will not reverse your injury, it can help you get through this difficult time.
-The personal injury attorneys at Lavent Law are here to help you get the money you deserve.
+The personal injury attorneys at Lavent Law, P.A. are here to help you get the money you deserve.
 Call us today to schedule a free case assessment.

 Understanding Amputation Injuries